hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

    Scenarios: dose_1, dose_10, dose_100, multiple_15
 ```

-If we run the simulations and then plot them we see the simulation results together with measured values.
+We can plot simulation results together with measured values.

 ```julia
 # simulate all